 We do like that it comes with a two-year warranty, and it is significantly easier to move if need be in the shop.

-Still, we would rate it more of a hobbyist tool than for constant shop work. b
+Still, we would rate it more of a hobbyist tool than for constant shop work.

-This is definitely a unit made in China and people also complain that there is minimal documentation for the pump.
+People also complain that there is minimal documentation for the pump.

 How to choose the best stationary air compressor?